 Unless and until we establish significant revenues from licensing programs, strategic alliances or collaboration arrangements with pharmaceutical companies, or from product sales, we anticipate that we will continue to generate losses for the foreseeable future, and we expect the losses to increase as we continue the development of product candidates and begin to prepare to commercialize any product that receives regulatory approval.
-We are subject to the risks inherent in the development of new gene therapy products, and we may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may adversely affect our business.
-The Company does not have adequate liquidity to fund its operations for the next 12 months without raising additional funds and the success of raising such additional capital is not solely within the control of the Company.
-These factors raise substantial doubt about its ability to continue as a going concern.
-See Note 3.
+We are subject to the risks inherent in the development of new gene therapy products, and we may encounter unforeseen expenses, difficulties, complications, delays, and other unknown factors that may adversely affect our business.
+The Company has performed a review of its cash flow forecasts and has concluded that substantial doubt exists as to its ability to continue as a going concern.
+The Company does not have sufficient liquidity to fund its operations for the next twelve months without raising additional funds and the success of raising such additional capital is not solely within the Company's control.

 We have based our projections of operating capital requirements on assumptions that may prove to be incorrect and we may use all of our available capital resources sooner than we expect.
-Because of the numerous risks and uncertainties associated with research, development and commercialization of pharmaceutical products, we are unable to estimate the exact amount of our operating capital requirements.
+Because of the numerous risks and uncertainties associated with research, development, and commercialization of pharmaceutical products, we are unable to estimate the exact amount of our operating capital requirements.
 Our future funding requirements will depend on many factors, including, but not limited to:

-- · the timing and costs of our planned clinical trials for our ddRNAi and silence and replace product candidates; - · the timing and costs of our planned preclinical studies for our ddRNAi and silence and replace product candidates; - · the number and characteristics of product candidates that we pursue; - the outcome, timing and costs of seeking regulatory approvals; - · revenue received from commercial sales of any of our product candidates that may receive regulatory approval; - · the terms and timing of any future collaborations, licensing, consulting or other arrangements that we may establish; - the amount and timing of any payments we may be required to make, or that we may receive, in connection with the licensing, filing, prosecution, defense and enforcement of any patents or other intellectual property rights; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against intellectual property related claims; and - · the extent to which we need to in-license or acquire other products and technologies.
+- · the timing and costs of our planned clinical trials for our ddRNAi and silence and replace product candidates; - the timing and costs of our planned preclinical studies for our ddRNAi and silence and replace product candidates; - · the number and characteristics of product candidates that we pursue; - · the outcome, timing, and costs of seeking regulatory approvals; - revenue received from commercial sales of any of our product candidates that may receive regulatory approval; - · the terms and timing of any future collaborations, licensing, consulting, or other arrangements that we may establish; - the amount and timing of any payments we may be required to make, or that we may receive, in connection with the licensing, filing, prosecution, defense and enforcement of any patents or other intellectual property rights; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against intellectual property related claims; and - the extent to which we need to in-license or acquire other products and technologies.